nais/doc/docs/addons/kafka.md

 # Kafka

 !!! warning
     This feature applies only to _Aiven hosted Kafka_.
-On-premises Kafka is deprecated, and we will disable creating new topics summer 2021.
+On-premises Kafka is deprecated, and creating new topics on-premises was disabled summer 2021.
 For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

 ## Abstract

 NAV uses Aiven hosted Kafka.
 Access to Kafka is granted by defining a `Topic` resource in one of our Kubernetes clusters.

-Upon defining a Topic, _Kafkarator_ will create the Topic in one of the Kafka _pools_.
+Upon defining a Topic, [Kafkarator](https://github.com/nais/kafkarator) will create the Topic in one of the Kafka _pools_.
 A pool is a highly available, replicated Kafka cluster running at Aiven.
-After the topic is created, Kafkarator will orchestrate generation of users and credentials, and add the relevant users to the topic's access control list \(ACL\).
+After the topic is created, Kafkarator will add relevant users to the topic's access control list \(ACL\).

+When an application that uses Kafka is deployed, [Aivenator](https://github.com/nais/aivenator) will orchestrate generation of users and credentials.
 These credentials are made available to applications through a _Secret_ in the relevant team namespace.
-This secret is automatically mounted by Naiserator into application pods as environment variables.
+This secret is automatically mounted by Naiserator into application pods as environment variables and files.

-For a list of variables, see _accessing topics from an application_ below.
+For a list of variables, see [accessing topics from an application](#accessing-topics-from-an-application) below.

 ## Status and roadmap